jblanco89/MLOps_zoomcamp_course/README.md

 ```

-Once Google Cloud SDK had been installed, you account must be authenticate (*previously authorized by admin*).
+Once Google Cloud SDK had been installed, your account must be authenticate (*previously authorized by admin*).
 To do so, just write this in the command line:

 ```bash
 gcloud auth application-default login